DayhomeRegistry/dayhomes/README.markdown

 The user credentials you enter in this file need to be able to create and admin the dev and test databases.
 In addition, you're going to need to set
 	> host: 127.0.0.1
-since localhost	gets translated to its corresponding IPv4 address.
+since localhost	gets translated to its corresponding IPv4 address in MySQL.

 Once all that is configured, you need to setup your database locally

     rake db:create
     rake db:setup
+	rake db:seed:samples

 You'll also want to prepare the test database with: